Functional Meyer-Tanaka Formula: Introduction

 The Meyer-Tanaka formula is the extension of It\^o formula to convex functions.
 More precisely, in the classical case, if $f:\bR \longrightarrow \bR$ is convex and $(x_t)_{t \geq 0}$ is a continuous semimartingale, then

-where $f'$ is the left-derivative of $f$ and $L^x(s,y)$ is the local time of the process $x$ at $y$; see \cite{karatshre88}, for example.
+where $f'$ is the left-derivative of $f$ and $L^x(s,y)$ is the local time of the process $x$ at $y$; see \cite{Karatzas1988}, for example.
 This formula is easily generalized to functions $f$ that are absolutely continuous with derivative of bounded variation, which is equivalent to say that $f$ is the difference of two convex functions.
 We would like to remind the reader that the local time is defined by the limit in probability:

 where $\langle x \rangle$ is the quadratic variation of the process $x$.
 We are adhering the convention $4\eps$ instead of $2\eps$.
-The process $(L^x(t,y))_{t, y}$ is a.s continuous and increasing in $t$ and c\`adl\`ag in $y$.
-The following extension to time-dependent functions was established in \cite{tanaka_time_dependent_elworthy}:
+The random field $(L^x(t,y))_{t, y}$ is a.s continuous and increasing in $t$ and c\`adl\`ag in $y$.
+The following extension to time-dependent functions was established in \cite{generalized_ito_elworthy}: